Kaisaan/projects/README.md

 **Status**: If I can get better at hacking Japanese PCs like the PC-88, or even the Sharp X1 and FM-7, I can translate the game.
 It's a shame that there isn't that many resources for hacking these systems.

 # Popful Mail (PCE-CD) Tranlsation
+**Info**: Popful Mail is one of the more underrated titles by Nihon Falcom.
+There are multiple versions released but the only one that was officially localized (though poorly translated) was the Sega CD version.
+The PCE-CD version of the game is also popular and recently Forrealsyall made a full [translated playthough](https://www.youtube.com/playlist?list=PLj4ote4X6Yf5svx1ZDcXNomVAGbjJB7NJ) of the game.
+Which made me interested in trying to hack it to insert their translation.
+Big thanks to [X-pert74](https://bsky.app/profile/x-pert74.bsky.social) for bringing this to my attention!
+**Progress**: I found the game's text and managed to edit it.
+But the font is very large it would be ideal to support ASCII encoding.
+**Notes**: Game uses Shift-JIS encoding.
+**Status**: I'm technically actively working on this.
+I will need to look more into this.

+# Popful Mail (PCE-CD) Tranlsation
 **Info**: I'll add this later
 **Progress**:
 **Notes**: